What does “onamae wa nan desu ka” mean in Japanese?

 - Definition and meaning of “onamae wa nan desu ka”

-- Components of “onamae wa nan desu ka”
+- What does “onamae wa nan desu ka” literally mean in Japanese?

 - Watashi no namae wa: “my name is” in Japanese